10 Causes of Feeling Like Food Stuck in Chest After Eating.

 - Regurgitation of undigested food into the mouth.

 6. Esophageal Diverticulum.

-Esophageal diverticula are a sac-like protrusion of the esophageal wall through a weak division.
+Esophageal diverticula are sac-like protrusion of the protrusions wall through a weak division.
 It commonly affects the upper part of the esophagus.

 They are caused by a weakness (congenital or due to a disease) in the esophageal muscular wall.

 They can affect any part of the esophagus:

 - In the upper part of the esophagus (commonest): the sac protrudes into the back of the throat (Zenker’s diverticulum).